MRKrog/autovalidation-backend/README.md

 ## 📡 API Endpoints

 ### POST `/api/valuation`
-Main endpoint that processes a VIN and returns comprehensive valuation.
+Main endpoint that processes a VIN and returns comprehensive valuation using Claude AI.

 **Request:**
 ```json